A Sunderland student who suffers from hypermobility syndrome returned to her former college to raise awareness of the debilitating condition.

 “It’s important to me that young people understand about invisible illnesses and I do think students will be more aware now.
 I hope to continue spreading the word so more young people are aware of HMS.”

-Gemma Hughes, Sophie’s former Sunderland College tutor, said: “It is always lovely to see former students doing well.
-As Sophie’s former tutor and lecturer, it was nice to welcome her back to the college to talk to current students regarding her experience of HMS and other invisible conditions.
-It was beneficial for the students to hear from Sophie and the talk encouraged them to be more aware of other people’s needs.
+Gemma Hughes, the student’s former tutor at the college, said: “It is always lovely to see former students doing well.
+It was nice to welcome her back to the college to talk to current students regarding her experience of HMS and other invisible conditions.
+It was beneficial for the students to hear from her and the talk encouraged them to be more aware of other people’s needs.
 They were also fascinated by the work of Fixers, and their work to engage young people who want to create a better future.”

 Fixers, which is funded by the Big Lottery, helps young people aged 16-25 take on any issues that matter to them and help them find a creative way to do something about it and make positive change.

-For more information about Sophie’s illness, visit her Fixers webpage here.
+For more information about the cards, click here.